dmx-systems/dmx-documentation/docs/user.rst

 .. _user-editing-in-the-detail-panel:

-Editing in the detail panel
+Editing in the Detail Panel
 ---------------------------

 To start adding details to a topic you can use the *Edit* command from the :ref:`context menu<user-the-context-menu>` of an item.
-The detail panel opens, with the "Info" tab selected and in "Edit" mode.
+The Detail Panel opens, with the "Info" tab selected and in "Edit" mode.
-Now you have the topicmap on the left side of your screen and the detail panel on the right side.
+Now you have the topicmap on the left side of your screen and the Detail Panel on the right side.

-Here is what an item looks like in "Edit" mode in the first tab of the detail panel.
+Here is what an item looks like in "Edit" mode in the first tab of the Detail Panel.

 .. image:: _static/detail-panel-edit-intro.png